 Although this technology has been around for over a century in things like hearing aids, it has just recently become a more popular choice among consumers.
 As the market for bone conduction headphones increases, choosing between the options can be difficult.

 To help you sift through the best options, we’ve found the best bone conduction headphones available on the market today.

-The Aftershokz Trekz Air are by far the most popular set of bone conduction headphones currently available.
+The Aftershokz Air is one of the most popular bone conduction headphones currently available.

 With bone conduction headphones being a relatively new item on the market, sound quality from model to model can be an issue.
 Trekz ups the sound-quality game with Premium Pitch technology, which offers a good range of sound with the proper bass.

 Using bone conduction headphones the first time can be a little strange: some people describe the sensation as a pleasant tickle.
 Trekz Airs come with EQ presets that will boost the bass or reduce vibrations, to help balance that feeling while you get used to it.

 Given the price tag, these aren’t headphones you’ll want to replace often, so reliability and a good warranty found in Aftershokz headphones are big selling points.
 If you want the safest option for guaranteed quality, go with the Aftershokz Air.

 - Has material that will repel sweat and moisture

 - One of the more expensive of the Aftershokz headphones